Restaurants

 Audio By Carbonatix

 Tandy Peterson honed her cooking skills working under the acclaimed Valley chef Kevin Binkley, first at Cafe Bink and then at his fine dining restaurant Binkley’s.
-Now Peterson will open her own all-day restaurant in Binkley’s former home.
+Now Peterson has opened her own all-day restaurant in Binkley’s former home.

 Binkley’s namesake restaurant originally opened in Cave Creek in 2004, then took up residence in a bungalow on Osborn Road near 24th Street from 2016 until 2024.
 After Binkley’s closed in 2024, the space became home to The Larder & The Delta, a Southern-inspired fine dining restaurant run by acclaimed chef Stephen Jones.
 The tasting-menu restaurant closed in June after a 10-month run.
 When Peterson learned of the closure, she reached out to her former boss and mentor to inquire.